 “Equally important is the integrity and character of the man or woman being nominated,” Kissling wrote the committee.
 “This integrity includes a consistent view of the law and a guarantee that the principles espoused by the nominee are based on sound legal reasoning and conscience—and not based upon which political appointment or job they are applying for at the time.
 Judge Alito has an unfortunate and well-documented history of changing his positions on key personal rights based upon which position in government he is being considered for.
 To us, this suggests a nominee whose values in public service are not grounded in principles, integrity and respect for individual rights, but in the politics and personal ideology of the moment.”

 Said Kissling, “Given his belief that the Constitution does not protect a right to an abortion and his personal view is that abortion is morally untenable, it would be foolhardy to accept his claim of open mindedness.”

-Click here to read a copy of the letter sent by Frances Kissling to the members of the Judiciary Committee.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Click here to read a copy of the letter sent by Frances Kissling to the members of the Judiciary Committee.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.